Understanding what Infinity means was one of the fun things in my Mathematics education.

-For anyone about to prescribe antidepressants or suggest counseling buzz off (I mean that with the greatest of respect).
-I’ll live with my inner demons, they are controllable, and at times can be useful motivation to get off my ass and do something, however, I do wish I had not learned How to Worry .
+Buzz off for anyone about to prescribe antidepressants or suggest counselling (I mean that with the greatest respect).
+I’ll live with my inner demons.
+They are controllable, and at times can be helpful motivation to get off my ass and do something.
+However, I do wish I had not learned How to Worry.

-Luckily there is a very helpful bit of advice from the late Zero Mostel (on the Muppet Show).
-Evidently I must count and compel my things to worry about at 2 AM , and then I can quickly dispel them.
+Luckily there is a beneficial bit of advice from the late Zero Mostel (on The Muppet Show).
+I must count and compel my things to worry about at 2 AM, and then I can quickly dispel them.

 Many times I have espoused that if you feel you are not getting the service level you want or you are paying far too much for these services you should simply change your bank or find a different service provider (with phone services, cables services and internet services), however sometimes acting in haste can have some unpredictable consequences, so while you should act, always take a moment and figure out what possible ramifications there might be from you making a sudden change.

 I write this remembering a story of my childhood where my Mother first taught me that you must stand up for yourself, however, that can cause unexpected ripples elsewhere in your life.